 A CDD is not a substitute for the local, general purpose government unit, i.e., the city or county in which the CDD lies.
 A CDD does not have the permitting, zoning or policing powers possessed by general purpose governments.
-A CDD is an alternative means of financing, constructing, operating and maintaining public infrastructure for developments, such as LP.
+A CDD is an alternative means of financing, constructing, operating and maintaining public infrastructure for developments, such as Lakeside at Indian River.